folkertdev/rust-rfcs/text/3720-labeled-match.md

 - get better code generation than the standard "loop + match"
 - indexing into an array of future states is more natural than a match

-However, labeled match promises even better code generation than the jump table that computed goto produces in cases where targets are compile-time known, and has roughly similar ergonomics, e.g.
+However, `loop match` promises even better code generation than the jump table that computed goto produces in cases where targets are compile-time known, and has roughly similar ergonomics, e.g.

 ```rust
 macro_rules! dispatch() {